fanglingsu/vimb/man.md

 : CSS style applied to the inputbox in case of displayed error.

 javascript-can-access-clipboard (bool)
-: Whether JavaScript can access the clipboard.
+: Whether JavaScript is allowed to read from the clipboard.
+This does not block JavaScript from writing to the clipboard; only read access is controlled by the underlying WebKit setting.

 javascript-can-open-windows-automatically (bool)
 : Whether JavaScript can open popup windows automatically without user